Siddiksid/namase_react/README.md

 Episode 7 contains all the code and assignment questions.
 I have fetched the menu of each restaurant from the live API and displayed it using a separate component.
 Routing has been added to all the components using react-router-Dom.
 Error element is also added
-Check it out at https://postmatesepisode7.netlify.app/ some restaurants might not be delivering at the time you view so an error might occur.Refresh the URL on that occasion
+Check it out at https://postmatesepisode7.netlify.app/ some restaurants might not be delivering at the time you view so an error might occur.
+Refresh the URL on that occasion

+Episode 8 contains all the code and assignment questions.
+I have implemented the About section using class-based components.
+I have used this.state, this.setState to create and change state variables.
+I have used ComponentDidMount(),componentDidUnmount(), and componentDidUpdate() to display the life cycle of class-based Components.
+(P.s Class components are used only in legacy projects now)